Chaos and entanglement spreading in a non-commutative gauge theory: Conclusions and outlook

 In this paper we have studied shock waves in the gravity dual to $\mathcal{N}=4$ non-commutative SYM theory.
 From the shock wave profiles, we extracted several chaos-related properties of this system, namely, the butterfly velocity, the scrambling time, and the Lyapunov exponent.
 As expected on general grounds, we find that the Lyapunov exponent saturates the chaos bound, $\lambda_L = 2\pi/\beta$, while the scrambling time scales logarithmically with the entropy of the system, $t_* = \frac{\beta}{2\pi} \log S$.
 Since neither the temperature nor the entropy are affected by the non-commutativity, both $\lambda_L$ and $t_*$ are exactly the same as the corresponding values in ordinary SYM theory.

 In contrast, the butterfly velocity is largely affected by the non-commutative parameter $\theta$, specially in the UV.
 The results for $v_B$ as a function of $a\,\rh=\pi\lambda^{1/4}\sqrt{\theta}T$ are shown in figure \ref{fig-VB2}.
 Since the non-commutativity is introduced along the $x_2-x_3$ plane, i.e. $[x_2,x_3]\sim i\theta$, the gravity dual is hence anisotropic, $G_{11} \neq G_{22}=G_{33}$.
 This causes $v_B$ to depend on the direction of the perturbation.
 For simplicity, we only computed the components $v_{B,x_1}$ and $v_{B,x_2}$, where the first one is the butterfly velocity along the $x_1$-direction, and the latter one corresponds to the butterfly velocity along the $x_2$- and $x_3$- directions.
-We observe that, for $a \,\rh \sim 1$, both $v_{B,x_1}$ and $v_{B,x_2}$ become larger than the speed of light.
-For large values of the non-commutative parameter, $v_{B,x_1}$ saturates a constant value, while $v_{B,x_2}$ increases indefinitely.
+We observe that, at some $a \,\rh \sim \mathcal{O}(1)$, $v_{B,x_2}$ becomes larger than the speed of light, while $v_{B,x_1}$ remains subluminal.
+In fact $v_{B,x_1}$ takes the universal conformal value for all $a \,\rh $.

-The fact that the butterfly velocity exceeds the speed of light in the regime of strong non-locality is not surprising.
+The fact that along the non-commutative directions the butterfly velocity exceeds the speed of light in the regime of strong non-locality is not surprising.
 Indeed, Lorentz invariance is explicitly broken by the non-commutative parameter $\theta$ so the standard notions of causality do not apply.
 Nevertheless, this result is remarkable in the context of quantum information theory, since it represents a novel violation of the known bounds on the rate of transfer of information.
 We comment, though, that in this limit the information is highly delocalized due to the UV/IR mixing,\footnote{Recall that in non-commutative theories, the information of any degree of freedom moving with a large momentum is highly delocalized in the transverse directions $\ell_\perp\sim \theta k$ \cite{Bigatti:1999iz}.} so the implementation of a local protocol to retrieve the information might require an exponentially longer time than the commutative case.
 As a result, an increase on $v_B$ due to the non-commutativity is necessarily compensated by an increase in the ``computational cost'' or a decrease on the amount of ``useful information'' at fixed time.
 It would be interesting to understand this phenomenon better.